 - Helical Pile Type: RS 4500.337

 - # of Helical Piles: 12

 - Installation Depth: 130′

 - Equipment Used: Long Reach Kobelco Excavator, 16K Drive Head

-- Challenge/Unique Aspect: Intrusion into the senitive wetland environment was discouraged.
-The installation needed to be done from the road to avoid any distrubace.
-A large long reach boom excavator with a drive head was able to reach out over the road and install the anchors used to tie-down the poles.
+- Challenge/Unique Aspect: Intrusion into the sensitive wetland environment was discouraged.
+The installation needed to be done from the road to avoid any disturbance.
+A large, long reach boom excavator with a drive head was able to reach out over the road and install the anchors used to tie-down the poles.

 - Engineer/Architect: Delmarva Power